 - Figure out what aspects of your wedding you can realistically DIY.
 (DIY can save you money!)
 Also make a list of all your talented friends who you can enlist for help.

 - Start to research vendors.
 (Looking for a venue?
-Check out The Hitch.
+Check out Venue Report.
 Searching for the perfect photographer?
 Check out Photographer Central.)

 - Open a separate bank account for your wedding funds.
 (We love Capital One 360's automatic savings plan to help save money for your wedding.)